HelioMesquita/Swiftmazing/README.md

 ## Running the tests

 For each scheme in project run some tests targets

-The visual scheme runs the snapshots tests for all views and view controllers The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application The SwiftmazingTests scheme runs all tests
+<p>The visual scheme runs the snapshots tests for all views and view controllers</p>
+<p>The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests</p>
+<p>The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules</p>
+<p>The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application</p>
+<p>The SwiftmazingTests scheme runs all tests</p>

 ## Built With